shaman-apprentice/old-donkey/Product Design (UX UI) Course/nice ressources.md

 Instead of speaking of **human error** let's talk about communication and interaction between machine and operator, leading to "communication error" instead.

 In the past, cost of displays etc. prevented many manufactures from providing useful feedback.
 Same goes for Software in terms of requirement analysis, developing and shipping.
 But tools have increased in quality and lowered in cost on both sides, hardware and software.

+### Knowledge in the Head and in the World

+Mapping / conceptual model depends on education and social conventions.
+E.g.:
+- Time left to right, or right to left is coupled to reading direction
+- Scroll: Moving the window (like in traditional PC) or the text (like in smartphones)?
+Should PC adjust to newly more prominent smartphones?